Skip to main content

 docker exec -t elasticsearch elasticsearch-users roles camunda-app -a read_write_role

-Create a configuration for the Camunda single application with the values below.
-This essentially disables schema creation for the app.
+Create a configuration for the Camunda single application with the following values.
+This essentially disables schema creation for the application.

 zeebe.broker.exporters.elasticsearch: